Back to jobs

 Patient & Advocacy Engagement

-• Develop strategy for engagement with patient advocacy groups and medical societies to inform development, education, and access.
+• Develop strategy for engagement with patient advocacy groups and medical societies to inform development, education, and access, including those focused on osteoarthritis and musculoskeletal disease.

 About You

-• Demonstrated experience developing and executing medical strategy across late development, pre-launch, and commercialization.
+• Demonstrated experience contributing to or leading medical strategy across late development, pre-launch, or commercialization preferred.

-• Experience building or scaling medical affairs capabilities, including MSL teams.
+• Experience building or contributing to medical affairs capabilities, including MSL teams, preferred.

-• Deep understanding of medical compliance, scientific exchange regulations, and industry best practices.
+• Deep understanding of medical compliance and scientific exchange regulations.

-• Strong cross-functional partner with experience working closely with Clinical, Regulatory, Commercial, and Portfolio teams.
+• Strong cross-functional partner with ability to work closely with Clinical, Regulatory, Commercial, and Portfolio teams.

 • Track record of credible external engagement with KOLs, investigators, and scientific stakeholders.